Shared Ownership Pros and Cons

 - You have the option to buy more shares of your home in the future via a process known as ‘staircasing’.
 In most cases, purchasers can staircase all the way to 100%, in which case they are no longer required to pay any rent, just their mortgage along with any relevant service charges and ground rent.

-- You can sell the shares you do own at any time.
+- You can sell the shares you own at any time.

-- Not all lenders offer mortgages for Shared Ownership, however this is on the increase.
+- Not all lenders offer mortgages for Shared Ownership, however the majority will.

 - You have to pay 100% of the ground rent and service charge on your property, however low your share is.